matrix-org/matrix-spec-proposals/proposals/3874-messages-endpoint-threads-filter.md

 This proposal moves the loading and processing of these hidden events onto the server.
 Depending on the server’s architecture, this may have a non-negligible performance impact.

+## Limitations

+This proposal only considers events which have a direct relationship with the thread itself.
+Events such as reactions don’t, so they won’t be able to be filtered by this proposal.

 ## Alternatives

 - A suitable workaround, depending on the ratio of thread-messages compared to main timeline messages in a room, may be